lens-protocol/lens-sdk/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+We are currently focused on launching Lens Network mainnet and Lens Protocol v3.
+We are not able to accept contributions at this time.
+We will update this section in due course.

+If you have a pressing issue or feature request, please open an issue on GitHub.

 ## License